Cdaprod/protomanager/README.md

 - **Signal Handling**: Gracefully handle system signals for shutdowns and configuration reloads.
 - **Event Subscription**: Subscribe to system events for real-time monitoring and logging.

+#### Notes

+	•	No Direct Dependency: The protomanager package does not import or depend on any external Registry.
+It relies on the ProtoRegistry interface, ensuring loose coupling.
+	•	Event-Driven Architecture: The ProtoManager emits events that can be listened to by other components, facilitating communication without direct dependencies.
+	•	Modularity and Flexibility: The use of interfaces and dependency injection allows the protomanager to function independently or integrate with external systems as needed.
+	•	Generics and Concurrency: The ClusterManager and tasks utilize Go’s generics and concurrency features for efficient and type-safe task execution.

 ## Getting Started

 ### Prerequisites